AlirezaRoshanzamir/continuous-delivery-course/12-deploying-and-releasing-applications/presentation.md

   - The system should perform the checks as it initializes, and if it encounters an error, it should fail to start.
 - Don't Make Changes Directly on the Production Environment
   - Production environments should be completely locked down, so that only your deployment pipeline can make changes to it.

 ---
+## Semantic Release
+TODO: Should be completed.
+Changelog
+Version SSOT

+---
 ## Summary